pwenker/chessli2/README.md

 4. In the main Anki window, go to the menu bar and click on `File`.
 5. Select `Import...` from the dropdown menu.
 6. Browse to the location of your CSV file, select it, and click `Open`.
 7. Anki will open a dialog box asking how you want to import the CSV file.
 Select the `Chess-2.0` note type.
+And select "Fields separated by: Comma".
-8. Make sure it reads: "Field 1 of file is: mapped to PGN"
+8. Make sure it reads: "Field 1 of file is: mapped to PGN" (For the puzzles you can map the second field to "Tags")
 9. Click the `Import` button.
 Anki will process the file and add the new cards to the selected deck.
 10. After importing, it’s a good idea to review a few cards to ensure they were imported correctly.
 You can do this by browsing the deck or starting a study session.
 11. Pat yourself on the back!
 You did it! 🎉